User Behavior Analytics

 Qualitative data allows you to understand people's motivations, thoughts, and attitudes.
 This type of data reveals a full picture of what and how is happening on your website or app.

-It won't surprise you that you can see this data by implementing session replay tools or feedback platforms.
+It won't surprise you that you can see this data by implementing session replay tools or continuous feedback platforms.

 5 ways to good user behavior analysis by using visit recordings